actellim/ChocAn/docs/noun-extraction.md

 - Attributes:
     - weeklyServices: arr[serviceInstance]
 - Methods:
-    - sum(date1, date2) // Gets all service instances in a range and totals
+    - sum(date, date) // Gets all service instances in a range and totals
                         // the fee.

 ---